The Great Strings Experiment

 All strings except the Bel Cantos, Flexocor Standards, and the Flexocor Deluxe were loaned to me, and are not new.
-I the Flexocor "Standards" are just labeled "Flexocor", and I use "Standard" here just to differentiate from the ones that are actually labeled "Original" and "Deluxe".
-The age of the strings may affect responsiveness, but should at least give a good idea of tonal quality and playability.
+The Flexocor "Standards" are just labeled "Flexocor", and I use "Standard" here just to differentiate from the ones that are actually labeled "Original" and "Deluxe".
+The age of the strings may affect responsiveness, but should at least indicate tonal quality and playability.

-To start with, I will test these string sets in roughly the order shown in the table below.
+I will test these string sets in roughly the order shown in the table below.
 This is not a complete list of options given the inventory of strings on hand, but it would be time-prohibitive to test every single combination.
 Instead, I assembled this list as a best guess of what would a) sound good, and b) provide the best initial data.
-If additional experiments are needed with alternative string combinations, I will add more to the list as the experiment progresses.
+If I need additional experiments with alternative string combinations, I will add more to the list as the experiment progresses.